-Having loved ones in the ICU can be a difficult and stressful time, and we encourage you to return home to rest at night, if possible.
+Having loved ones in the ICU can be a difficult and stressful time.
+We encourage you to return home to rest at night, if possible.
 The ICU waiting room is provided for the comfort and convenience of family members of ICU patients if an overnight stay is desired.
 Blankets and fold-out beds are available during night-time hours.
-Personal care items can be bought in the Lily Pad Gift Shop, which is located inside the Main Entrance of the medical center.
+Personal care items can be bought in the Lily Pad Gift Shop, which is located inside the Main Entrance of the hospital.

 ICU Child Visitation Policy

-Due to the potential infection risk and challenging emotional experience, children under the age of 12 are not allowed to visit the ICU, although special considerations may be given under certain circumstances.
+Due to the potential infection risk and challenging emotional experience, children under the age of 12 are not allowed to visit the ICU.
+Special considerations may be given under certain circumstances.

 Phelps Health offers emotional and spiritual support for families during times of crisis.
 The non-denominational chapel is located on the first floor next to the Emergency Department.
-At patients’ requests, the medical center’s chaplain often sees patients before their minister is aware of the hospitalization and acts as a liaison for local clergy.
-With the permission of patients, the chaplain can call the family pastor, priest, rabbi or other religious leader on behalf of the patients to facilitate additional support.
+At patients’ requests, the hospital's chaplain often sees patients before their minister is aware of the hospitalization and acts as a liaison for local clergy.
+With the permission of patients, the chaplain can call the family pastor, priest, rabbi or other religious leader on behalf of the patients if additional support is needed.